DREAM + REACH

 Of course, you could say we’re best known for our audio products.
 But our true passion?
 Discovering new and better solutions than anything that’s come before.
 We “always dream of things that are better, and think of ways to reach those things”.
 From the first noise cancelling headphones for consumers to a revolutionary seat suspension system for long haul drivers, we invite you to experience the first 50 years of innovation of Bose.

 Watch The Gift movie, directed by Academy Award® Winner, Morgan Neville (2014 Best Documentary Feature: 20 Feet from Stardom).

 Teenaged Amar Bose built a successful radio repair service out of his family’s home.
 “We put up signs in all the little hardware stores where my father used to sell his imported goods”, Dr Bose once told an interviewer.
 “The signs said, ‘We repair radios’.
 So people would drop off their radios at the store and I’d take them home and repair them, and we’d give the store 10% of the invoice.
 I had a little pact with my father that if my grades remained good, I could go to school only four days a week, and he would write an excuse saying I had a headache or something.
 The teachers all knew this; it was always on a Friday and so on Monday, they’d ask me, ‘How many radios did you fix, Bose?’”

 "It turned out that I had a great interest in things electrical.
 We didn't have enough money to buy new trains, so I would buy scrapped ones and then I would fix them.
 But that gave you all the interest in repairing things". – DR AMAR G. BOSE

-While at MIT, Dr Bose amassed a number of patents and instead of licensing them to another company, he decides to keep them and start a company of his own.
+While at MIT, Dr Bose amassed a number of patents, but instead of licensing them to another company, he decided to keep them and start a company of his own.

 "Dr Bose came up to me one day and said, 'So why don't you come to work for my company?'
 I said, 'What company?
 What are you talking about?'
 And he said, 'Well, I don't have a company now—but I'm thinking of starting one.'"